djeada/FullScreen-Pencil-Draw/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- For providing the tools and libraries to build a robust graphical application.
-- For simplifying the build process across different platforms.

 ## Contact

 For any questions or feedback, please reach out via [GitHub Issues](https://github.com/djeada/FullScreen-Pencil-Draw/issues) or contact the maintainer directly.

-## Screenshots

-*Include screenshots of the application here to showcase the UI and features.*

-## Future Enhancements

-- Introducing more drawing tools like shapes, text, and color fill.
-- Allowing users to work with multiple layers for more complex drawings.
-- Supporting more file formats and higher resolution exports.
-- Enabling users to customize the UI and tool settings further.
-- Ensuring the application runs seamlessly on Windows, macOS, and Linux.

-## Troubleshooting

-If you encounter issues while building or running the application, consider the following steps:

-I. Ensure all required dependencies are installed and up to date.

-II.
-Make sure Qt6 is correctly installed and accessible by CMake.

-III.
-Look at the output logs for any error messages that can guide you in resolving issues.

-IV.
-Open an issue on the [GitHub repository](https://github.com/djeada/FullScreen-Pencil-Draw/issues) detailing the problem you’re facing.